Peiyang Song

 Rhys Gretsch, Peiyang Song, Advait Madhavan, Jeremy Lau, and Tim Sherwood

-ACM Int'l Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2024
+ACM Int'l Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2024; IEEE Micro Top Pick 2025

 We introduce energy-efficient convolution that improves the energy per pixel of each convolution frame by more than 2× compared to the state-of-the-art while improving the energy delay product by four orders of magnitude, by developing a new temporal arithmetic with a negative log transformation.